imfrom/imfrom/content/post/fc-list-get-fonts.md

 On the other hand, `fc-list` does list the fonts available on the system...

-The only caveat is that if I were to try to get the family name of the glyph in question, `fc-list` does provide it, but I would need to further `grep` it to not get a bunch of results.
+The only caveat is that if I were to try to get the family name of the glyph in question, `fc-list` does provide it, but I would need to further `grep` it in order to not get a bunch of results.

 `fc-list` is simply put: